Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Acknowledgements

 \section{Acknowledgements}

 MZA acknowledges support from CONAHCYT grant number 320772.
-The authors thankfully acknowledge computer resources, technical advice and support provided by: a) LANCAD and CONAHCYT on the supercomputer Miztli at DGTIC UNAM and; b) Laboratorio Nacional de Supercómputo del Sureste de México (LNS), a member of the CONAHCYT network of national laboratories.
+The authors thankfully acknowledge computer resources, technical advice and support provided by: a) LANCAD-UNAM-DGTIC-188 and CONAHCYT on the supercomputer Miztli at DGTIC UNAM and; b) Laboratorio Nacional de Supercómputo del Sureste de México (LNS), a member of the CONAHCYT network of national laboratories.
+V.C. acknowledges funding from the National Science and Technology Council (NSTC 112-2636-M-003-001).
 A.P. and E.V.-S.\ acknowledge ﬁnancial support from the UNAM-PAPIIT IG100223 grant.
-A.P.\ further acknowledges support from the Sistema Nacional de Investigadores of CONAHCyT, and from the CONAHCyT project number 86372 of the `Ciencia de Frontera 2019’ program, entitled `Citlalc\'oatl: A multiscale study at the new frontier of the formation and early evolution of stars and planetary systems’, M\'exico.
+A.P. and J.B.P. acknowledge support from the CONAHCyT grant number 86372 of the `Ciencia de Frontera 2019’ program, entitled `Citlalc\'oatl: A multiscale study at the new frontier of the formation and early evolution of stars and planetary systems’.
+J.B.P. furthermore acknowledges UNAM-DGAPA-PAPIIT support through grant number {\tt IN-114422} G.C.G. acknowledges support from UNAM-PAPIIT IN110824 grant.